 Not having any real idea of what to expect, I ventured down to the Keys on March 16th.
 I had heard a lot about Duval Street and all of its craziness so I was anxious to check it out, and what better day than March 17th, St. Patrick's Day?.
 To say it was lively and alcohol induced would be an understatement, however I later learned that it wasn't exclusive to St. Patrick's Day.
 Bars lined the street from one end of the Island to the other, interspersed with good food, galleries and crazy crowds.
 Needless to say, the people watching was amazing, especially towards Mallory Square where the cruise ships dock.
 Every night they'd gather around to watch a variety of street performers swallow fire, play music, paint and generally entertain the public.
 It is a terrific place to watch the sunset with hundreds of your closest friends!

 I loved that all I had to do was walk ten minutes away and I was in this peaceful oasis that I called home.
 The flowers and trees were in bloom and I was constantly bombarded by scents from all of the blossoms on the trees.
 My backyard was covered in flora making it the perfect destination for quiet respite.
 It was where I started my day with a cup of coffee surrounded by new friends and where I ended my day talking about how we spent another day in paradise.

 When I wasn't out getting inspired by all of the beauty, I was spending quality time within my studio.
 It was a fabulous space filled with good light and plenty of room to work on multiple pieces at one time.
-Admittedly, it was a little rough to be indoors when the beach and all of the interesting places were calling you, but I really needed to create some work for some commissions I'd gotten right before I left town.
+Admittedly, it was a little rough to be indoors when the beach and all of the interesting places were calling me, but I really needed to create art for some commissions I'd gotten right before I left town.